k2view-academy/K2View-Academy/articles/80_k2cloud/08-identity-and-access/80_k2cloud_identity_and_access_identity_federation.md

 The customer's IdP remains authoritative for user identity and group membership.

-K2cloud uses CyberArk Identity as the federation layer between the customer IdP and K2view services.
+K2cloud uses its identity federation service as the federation layer between the customer IdP and K2view services.

 ## Federation Model